feelerfolg-webdesign/server-php-info/readme.txt

 = Is this plugin lightweight? =

-Yes, the WP PHP Server Info plugin is designed to be lightweight.
+Yes, the Server PHP Info plugin is designed to be lightweight.
 It provides essential server information without adding unnecessary overhead or impacting the performance of your WordPress site.
 The plugin aims to efficiently retrieve and display server details in a concise and user-friendly manner.
 It is optimized to minimize resource usage and ensure a smooth user experience.

 = How do I uninstall the plugin? =